fureweb-com/public-google-sheets-parser/README.md

 const spreadsheetId = '10WDbAPAY7Xl5DT36VuMheTPTTpqx9x0C5sDCnh4BGps'

 // 1.
-You can pass spreadsheetId when parser instantiation const parser = new PublicGoogleSheetsParser(spreadsheetId) parser.parse().then((items) => {
+You can pass spreadsheetId when instantiating the parser: const parser = new PublicGoogleSheetsParser(spreadsheetId) parser.parse().then((items) => {
   // items should be [{"a":1,"b":2,"c":3},{"a":4,"b":5,"c":6},{"a":7,"b":8,"c":9}]
 })

 // 2.
-You can change spreadsheetId on runtime const anotherSpreadsheetId = '1oCgY0UHHRQ95snw7URFpOOL_DQcVG_wydlOoGiTof5E'
+You can change spreadsheetId on runtime: const anotherSpreadsheetId = '1oCgY0UHHRQ95snw7URFpOOL_DQcVG_wydlOoGiTof5E'
 parser.id = anotherSpreadsheetId
 parser.parse().then((items) => {